 What Are the Symptoms of Gingivitis?

-The earliest symptoms of gingivitis are shown through persistent red and inflamed gums.
+The earliest symptoms of gingivitis are persistent red gum and inflammation in the gums.
 Another symptom is when gums constantly bleed while brushing or flossing.
-Gingivitis is the mildest form of gum disease and can be treated quickly if diagnosed early.
+Gingivitis is the mildest form of gum disease and we can treat it quickly if found early.

 Is gum disease contagious?

-Gum disease can be passed to others, but it is typically caused by an individual’s genetic makeup and oral hygiene.
+Gum disease is typically caused by an individual’s genetic makeup and oral hygiene.
 It is widely thought that parents with gum disease can pass it to their children by sharing drinks.
 It is never recommended to share drinks or utensils with anyone, even if they are related to you because you do not know what bacteria they could be passing to you.

 Can gum disease cause tooth loss?

 Gum disease is the number one cause of tooth loss.
 Gum disease causes the gums to become inflamed which can cause them to pull at teeth.
-When gums do this teeth have less support, making them looser and more likely to need to be removed.
+When gums do this teeth have less support, making them looser and more likely to fall out.